 “Love yourself enough to set boundaries.
 Your time and energy are precious.
 You get to choose how you use it.
 You teach people how to treat you by deciding what you will and won’t accept.” -Anna Taylor

 The truth is that you don’t.
 If you want to tell the person why you are unavailable then you may.
-It is not required of you.
+It is NOT required of you.

-No one else has dominion over how you live your life..
+No one else has dominion over how you live your life.
 Just like you do not decide how others live their lives.
 Go and be free!

 If this seems daunting, start with smaller no’s.
-Do you want to go to the grocery store or do you want to stay home to read a book.
-If you don’t feel like going to the store, then kindly say, “No.” Do what makes you happy unabashedly.
+Do you want to go watch a movie or do you want to stay home to read a book?
+If you don’t feel like going to the movie, then kindly say, “No.” Do what makes you happy unabashedly.

 Remember that this is YOUR life.
 Your time is valuable.
 Spend your time doing things that make your heart sing.
 The fourth richest man in the world, Warren Buffet said, “…I mean, I can buy anything I want basically but I can’t buy time.”
 (5) Time is your most valuable asset.
-Saying No allows you to step into your power.
+Saying, “No,” allows you to step into your power.
 It may be scary at first.
 You can say, “No,” nicely but be firm.
 This is one of those practices that improve with time.
-There really is nothing to fear.
 Feel the power of, “No.”